 The Dubai-based, quick service restaurant chain Doner & Gyros is all set to make a foray into the India market.
 They have big plans of opening about 200 stores in the country in the coming 5 to7 years.
 The company is likely to open its first store by August 2018 and has earmarked an investment of Rs.200 crore in India as each store is likely to cost over one crore.
 Doner & Gyros is likely to offer competition to Domino’s Pizza, McDonald’s and KFC as it will offer products inspired by the street food of Berlin and Chicago.
 However, the products will be customized for the Indian market.
 The restaurant chain has signed a contract with FranGlobal, the overseas arm of Franchise India Holdings Ltd for expansion in India.

 Coca-Cola to Localise Most of its Products Portfolio

-The company has already given a boost to its Jaljeera brand RimZim last year and similarly they intend to identify one or two ethnic products in every state like ‘nariyal pani’.
-Coca-Cola owns a packaged coconut water brand named Zico, and has started test marketing the product in India as well.
-Since India is the second-largest producer of fruits in the world, Coca-Cola is looking to localise fruit juices too.
+The company has already given a boost to its Jaljeera brand RimZim last year and similarly, they intend to identify one or two ethnic products in every state like ‘nariyal pani’.
+Coca-Cola owns a packaged coconut water brand named Zico and has started test marketing the product in India as well.
+Since India is the second-largest producer of fruits in the world, Coca-Cola is looking to localize fruit juices too.